ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 Since [sparql-formatter](https://github.com/sparqling/sparql-formatter/tree/main) is "just" a formatter, it's not really fair to compare it like the other tools.
 So let's do a direct comparison:

-I build a scraper that collected all 381 example queries from the [Wikidata Query Service](https://query.wikidata.org/).
+I built a scraper that collected all 381 example queries from the [Wikidata Query Service](https://query.wikidata.org/).
 Then I formatted the query with `Qlue-ls` and `sparql-formatter` and compared the two results using diff.
 Here are the differences: